Vatsim-Scandinavia/controlcenter/docs/contribute.md

 ## Running the development environment { data-toc-label="Development environment" }

 This part will explain how to create a development instance of Control Center in a docker container.
-Our development container is base on [Laravel Sail](https://github.com/laravel/sail) tailored for Control Center.
-It mounts the files from the project folder into the container meaning files update locally also are updated inside the container.
+Our development container is based on [Laravel Sail](https://github.com/laravel/sail) tailored for Control Center.
+It run a Docker Devcontainer which mounts the project inside the container.
+The container is built to be run on a Linux distro or using Docker Desktop with WSL2 on Windows.

 ### Setup the container

-Run `docker compose -f docker-compose.dev.yaml up -d` in the terminal.
-This will create the necessary containers (Web, MySQL, Redis), a bridge network, and volumes as needed.
-If using Docker Desktop on Windows, it's recommended to run the command(s) through the WSL terminal (e.g., Ubuntu, Debian, etc.).
-On the first run, the database will be automatically migrated and seeded with data.

-If you encounter permissions errors you might want to `chown -R www-data:www-data /app` and `chmod -R o+w /app` to ensure the webserver can write to the storage folder.
-We recommend doing all file changes inside the container to minimize permission issues.
+Clone the repository to a location locally if on Linux or if on Windows clone it using `git clone https://github.com/Vatsim-Scandinavia/controlcenter.git` inside your WSL terminal.

+When the repository has been cloned you need to create your `.env` file which will contain the configuration for your local enviorment.
+We recommend copying and renaming `.env.example` and modify it to your liking.

+Once the environment has been configured you can start the development environment using `./vendor/bin/sail up`.
+This creates the neccesary containers to run Control Center locally.
+Once these are started it's recommended to run `./vendor/bin/sail ./init-dev.sh` to run the initial setup such as downloading/building NPM assets, running database migration etc. These commands may also be run manually inside the container if preffered.

+!!!
+Tip
+    If using Visual Code as your editor you may also use the extension [Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer) to run the development enviorment.

 #### Resetting the containers

-Scripts are run during creation of the development containers.
-But to prevent these from throwing errors a file called `storage/.container-setup-complete` is created.
-If you should need to have the initialization to run delete the file and restart the container stack.
-Now it will run through the initialization process again.
+Should you find the need to start over.
+Then you can re-run the `init-dev.sh` script which will redo the initial setup once again.

 ### Tooling